Yushan: The Ultimate Hiking Guide to Taiwan's Highest Mountain, Unveiling Routes from Easy to Epic!

 Jade Mountain, or Yushan, standing tall at 3,952 meters, is a dream destination for adventurers from across the globe.
 This picturesque wonder graces the NT$1,000 banknote and has become many people's bucket list because of her breathtaking beauty.
 Explore the majesty of Jade Mountain, a coveted destination for locals and international explorers.

-This comprehensive guide has everything you need to embark on your unforgettable journey up Jade Mountain.
-Discover how to apply for permits, arrange seamless transportation, and details you need to know.
+This comprehensive guide provides everything you need to embark on your unforgettable journey up Jade Mountain.
+Find out how to apply for permits, arrange seamless transportation, and learn all the essential details you need to know.

-For those seeking an extra dose of adventure, we've got you covered with information on more challenging routes like the Batongguan Historic Trail.
+For those seeking an extra dose of adventure, we also include information on Jade Mountain West Peak, North Peak, and more challenging routes such as the Batongguan Historic Trail.

 Table of Contents:

-- Trail Information: Mt.
-Jade Main Peak Route (The Most Popular One)
+- Mt.
+Jade Main Peak Route – The Classic and Most Popular Trail

 - Related Posts

-Trail Information: Mt.
-Jade Main Peak Route (The Most Popular One)
+Mt.
+Jade Main Peak Route – The Classic and Most Popular Trail

 Distance: 21.8 km (13.5 miles)